-Figure 3: QHP Issuer Characteristics for PY 2021 Compliance Reviews4
+Figure 3: QHP Issuer Characteristics for PY 2022 Compliance Reviews

-The PY 2021 compliance reviews consisted of 19 desk reviews (encompassing 16 QHPs and 3 SADPs).5 During each review, CMS: 1) reviewed QHP issuers' policies, procedures, and processes for all 17 review areas within the scope of the review, and 2) performed testing for 15 of the 17 review areas to assess compliance with FFE regulations.
+The PY 2022 compliance reviews consisted of 19 desk reviews (encompassing 16 QHPs and 3 SADPs).4 During each review, CMS: 1) reviewed QHP issuers' policies, procedures, and processes for all 20 review areas within the scope of the review, and 2) performed testing for 16 of the 20 review areas to assess compliance with FFE regulations.

-The next section details the results of the PY 2021 compliance reviews by review area.
-The compliance reviews continued to focus more on QHP issuers' processes and performance, and less on their written policies and procedures than prior years.
+As part of the compliance review process, CMS works with QHP issuers to address findings.
+CMS requires QHP issuers to employ work plans that will allow them to document how they intend to fix a finding and to state the intended timeline for when each finding will be resolved.
+Once the work plan is submitted, CMS validates that each change successfully corrects the issue which caused the finding.
+CMS does not deem a compliance review complete until all findings are resolved.
+The next section details the results of the PY 2022 compliance reviews by review area.
+The compliance reviews continued to focus more on QHP issuers' processes and performance, and less on their written policies and procedures than in prior years.
 Written policies and procedures were requested and reviewed as part of the compliance review to aid CMS in determining whether a QHP issuer's processes complied with FFE requirements.